-The Fall 2014 offering of this course will run from September 1 through November 7, 2014.
-Registration will open on July 1st.
+The Spring 2015 offering of this course will run from February 1 through March 27, 2015.
+Registration will open on January 1st.
 The cost for this course will be $ 450 US dollars (Only Visa/MasterCard accepted).
 Please e-mail Herrison Chicas to be placed on the interest list for Spring 2015.
 You will be alerted when registration opens.

 - Identify and explain the concept, issues and process of EBM